popobg/conception-uml/README.md

-# conception-uml
+# UML Conception
-Most practised UML diagrams
+Most practised UML diagrams (written in french):
+- Example of use case diagram
+- Example of class diagram